patrick-kidger/Learning-Interpolation/README.md

 ### Installation

 Assumptions:
 * You are running Ubuntu with a desktop (e.g. [xfce](https://xfce.org/)) installed.
-Other Linux distros will probably work but haven't been tested.
-Things will probably mostly work on Windows; the `conda activate camassaholm` command below will probably have to be replaced with just `activate camassaholm`, and the
+  * Other Linux distros will probably work but haven't been tested.
+  * Windows will probably mostly work but also hasn't been tested.
+The `conda activate camassaholm` command below will probably have to be replaced with just `activate camassaholm`.
 * You already have [conda](https://conda.io/miniconda.html) installed.
 * You already have [git](https://git-scm.com/) installed.
 * Both git and conda are on the PATH.